 Originally a musician, Francis began dancing Argentine Tango in 1994 and established Siempre Tango in 1999.
 His engaging musicality, humour, and eye for detail were highly influential on the growth of Ottawa’s tango community.
 Francis and his wife Brigitte left Siempre Tango in 2019.
 He is now a teacher and assistant director at the Montreal School of the Alexander Technique.

-Brigitte Caron (Co-founder)
+Brigitte Caron (Co-director)

 Mary Ellen began dancing Argentine Tango in 2000, and taught with Siempre Tango from 2002 to 2019.
 She became a certified Alexander Technique teacher in 2019, and you’ll occasionally see her mischievous smile at Ottawa milongas.